Photography terms

 ND filter

-Also known as neutral density” filter, this is mainly useful for long exposures.
-It allows to block part of the light reaching the sensor, thus increasing the exposure time during the shooting.
+Also known as a neutral density filter, this is mainly useful for long exposures.
+It blocks part of the light reaching the sensor, allowing you to increase the exposure time while shooting.

 Opacity

-Technical term often used for filters.
-It characterizes the level of transparency of the filter.
-Filters can be more or less opaque (black).
-For example, an ND 1000 filter is completely black.
+A technical term often used for filters.
+It describes the level of transparency of the filter.
+Filters can be more or less opaque, or dark.
+For example, an ND1000 filter is almost completely black.

 Overexposure

-An image that has an exposure value too high than what it “should have”.
-White areas with no information (“burned area”) appear on the image.
+An image whose exposure value is higher than it should be.
+White areas with no detail, often called “burned” areas, appear in the image.

 Panoramic

-An image with a large width-to-height ratio.
-The image is often 2 to 4 times longer than its wide.
-It is a technique often used for landscape or architectural photography.
+An image with a wide width-to-height ratio.
+It is often two to four times wider than it is tall.
+This technique is frequently used in landscape or architectural photography.

-Also known as “polarizer filter”, it is the indispensable filter for landscape photographers.
-It allows, among other things, to brighten the colors while increasing contrast and saturation.
-It can also reduce reflections and distant haze.
+Also known as a polarizer, this is an essential filter for many landscape photographers.
+Among other things, it can enrich colors, increase contrast and saturation, reduce reflections and cut through distant haze.

-The polarizing filter, one of the most useful filters for increasing contrast and saturation during shooting
+The polarizing filter is one of the most useful filters for increasing contrast and saturation while shooting.

 Post-processing

-Terms referring to the edition of an image on a computer after it has been shot, using specialized software.
+A term referring to editing an image on a computer after it has been shot, using specialized software.

 Prime

-It designates a lens with a fixed focal length (example: 14mm, 85mm or 300mm).
-Usually, they are faster, lighter and smaller than zooms.
+This describes a lens with a fixed focal length, such as 14mm, 85mm or 300mm.
+Prime lenses are often faster, lighter and smaller than zoom lenses.

 RAW conversion

-RAW formats are camera native and unprocessed formats, unlike JPEG.
-RAW conversion is then the action consisting of converting this type of file into a standard file (JPEG for example).
-Software like Photoshop or Lightroom are the most known to do this kind of processing.
+RAW files are native, unprocessed camera files, unlike JPEGs.
+RAW conversion is the process of converting this type of file into a standard image format, such as JPEG.
+Software programs such as Photoshop and Lightroom are among the best known for this type of processing.

 RAW